Scan your Source Code

 Example 4

-Audit the project at the current directory using watch1 and _watch2_defined in Xray.
+Audit the project at the current directory using watch1 and _watch2_ defined in Xray.

 jf audit --watches "watch1,watch2"